Titles of Nobility Amendment: Misconceptions

-People (known as "Thirteenthers") have claimed that the Titles of Nobility Amendment actually became part of the Constitution.
-It in fact was mistakenly included as the "Thirteenth Amendment" in some early 19th century printings of the Constitution.
+Some people (known as "Thirteenthers") have claimed that the Titles of Nobility Amendment actually became part of the Constitution.
+It in fact was mistakenly included as the "Thirteenth Amendment" in some early 19th-century printings of the Constitution.
 Between 1819 and 1867 the statutory law code of Virginia included it as well.
 This misconception has become significant because it is yoked with another misconception – that a lawyer's use of the word or abbreviation of "Esquire" is a title of nobility acquired from a foreign power – and so some litigants and others have tried to assert that lawyers have lost their citizenship or are disqualified from public office.

 The error arose in 1815 when the Philadelphia printing house of Bioren and Duane published, under a government contract, a five-volume set titled Laws of the United States.
 On page 74 of the first volume, the proposed amendment was printed as "Article 13" along with the authentic Eleventh and Twelfth amendments.
-There was no indication on the page that Article 13 had not yet passed into law, however earlier in the volume, on page ix of the Introduction, the editors said:
+There was no indication on the page that Article 13 had not yet passed into law; however, earlier in the volume, on page ix of the Introduction, the editors said:

 It appears that the Bioren and Duane set of federal laws being widely distributed as a standard reference, some compilers of other books copied its text of the Constitution and not remembering, or having skipped, the caveat in the Introduction, mistakenly included the Titles of Nobility Amendment as if it had been adopted as the Thirteenth Amendment.
 This error came to the attention of the U.S. House of Representatives in December 1817.
 At that time, the publisher of a pocket edition of the Constitution, printed under government contract, included the amendment as the Thirteenth Amendment, at which time the House requested that the President ascertain and report on the true status of the proposed amendment.
 Notwithstanding the official conclusion that the amendment had not been adopted, the erroneous printing of the proposed amendment as if adopted occasionally occurred (using the Americanized spelling and punctuation of Bioren and Duane, and omitting any ratification information just like Bioren and Duane) until some time after 1845.
 In 1845, the Bioren and Duane series of laws was replaced by an entirely new series, United States Statutes at Large, which printed the Constitution with only 12 amendments in volume 1 and put the unadopted Titles of Nobility Amendment among congressional resolutions in volume 2.